Settlement and Compromise Agreements

 A settlement agreement (formerly known as a compromise agreement) is something offered by an employer to an employee when terminating their employment.
 They’re mainly used to legally signify that the employee agrees with the terms of which their employment ended, and to protect the company from future Employment Tribunal claims being brought against it.
 They are often accompanied by compensation or a termination payment to the employee.

 Book A Call Back

-Yes, there’s two – the settlement (compromise) agreement explained above, and the COT3 agreement.
+Yes, there are two – the settlement (compromise) agreement explained above, and the COT3 agreement.

 A COT3 is when both parties settle on terms of an employee’s contract termination through Acas (the Advisory, Conciliation and Arbitration Service) conciliation.
 This happens where the worker at first thinks they want to begin an Employment Tribunal case, but after conciliation through Acas, the parties decide to settle out of court.